'Tiranga bike rally' for MPs of all parties on Wednesday | Politics

 - India

-The culture ministry is organising a 'Tiranga bike rally' from Red Fort to Parliament on Wednesday morning for MPs, Union minister Pralhad Joshi has said and appealed to members of all political parties to attend it.
+The culture ministry will organise a 'Tiranga bike rally' from Red Fort to Parliament on Wednesday morning for MPs, Union minister Pralhad Joshi has said and appealed to members of all political parties to attend it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)